Our experts have ranked 150+ telescopes

 • The Zhumell Z100 and Orion SkyScanner 100mm have similar light-gathering power to the StarBlast 90, but provide considerably sharper views, especially on small targets like the Moon and planets.
 The tabletop Dobsonian mounts are easy to aim, and the included accessories are quite decent too; there’s nothing like having a good red dot finder and sharp eyepieces to start off with.

-• The Zhumell Z114 and Orion StarBlast 4.5 Astro both offer vastly brighter and sharper views than the StarBlast 90, along with of course a stable and easy-to-aim Dobsonian alt-azimuth mount.
-They improve upon the Z100/SkyScanner 100mm not only with larger aperture but also with the ability to adjust their mirrors for collimation for optimum sharp view quality.
+• The Zhumell Z114 and Orion StarBlast 4.5 Astro both offer vastly brighter and sharper views than the StarBlast 90, along with, of course, a stable and easy-to-aim Dobsonian alt-azimuth mount.
+They improve upon the Z100/SkyScanner 100mm not only with a larger aperture but also with the ability to adjust their mirrors for collimation for optimum sharp view quality.

 • The Sky-Watcher Heritage 130P offers over double the light-gathering ability of the StarBlast 90 and significantly better resolving power, in addition to a vastly superior mount, better accessories, and sharper optics.